Wolfgang Boss

-Wolfgang holds the position of Sony Music's Executive President A&R globally since 2012.
+Wolfgang holds the position of Sony Music's Executive President A&R globally since 2013.
 With more than 100 gold and platinum certifications Wolfgang Boss is one of the most successful A&R executives of the last two decades.

 Biography and musical career

 Boss entered the music world during his university studies.

 After working as a DJ, he became a club manager and established his own house music club, MACH 1.
 This brought him into regular contact with international DJs and artists in the house scene.
 In 2003 his Berlin-based company Mach 1 Records GmbH became a partner in the newly founded house label, Ministry of Sound Germany.
 Just one year later Boss's new label MACH 1 scored two number-one hits with Dragostea Din Tei (Haiducii) and Obsessión (Aventura).
 The latter held the top spot on the German charts for seven weeks.

 In 2005 Boss teamed up with German producer Reinhardt "Voodoo" Reith to create the music for their Crazy Frog project.
 The single "Axel F" by Crazy Frog became the most sold single worldwide in 2005 topping the charts in more than 30 countries.

 In 2007 Boss accepted an offer from Universal Music and founded B1 Recordings as a joint venture with Universal Music Germany.

 Releasing hits by artists such as Stromae (Alors on Danse), Edward Maya (Stereo Love), Pitbull (I know you want me), Lucenzo & Don Omar (Danza Kuduro) and Klingande (Jubel), B1 Recordings frequently topped the charts.

-B1 Recordings´ release of the single "Ai Se Eu Te Pego!" by Brazilian artist Michel Teló, which came out at the end of 2011, was a worldwide hit, reaching no 1 in Germany, Austria and Switzerland and it was the most downloaded song in Germany at the time.
+B1 Recordings' release of the single "Ai Se Eu Te Pego!" by Brazilian artist Michel Teló, which came out at the end of 2011, was a worldwide hit, reaching no 1 in Germany, Austria and Switzerland and it was the most downloaded song in Germany at the time.
 Two more releases of B1 are in the Top 10 of the most downloaded songs in Germany ever: Gotye's "Somebody That I Used to Know", and Israel Kamakawiwo`ole (IZ) "Over The Rainbow".

 In 2014 Boss entered a long-term partnership with Sony Music Entertainment.
 His label B1 Recordings and Sony have since been working exclusively together on new releases.
 He also holds the global position of Executive Vice President A&R.

-In 2019 B1 Recordings expanded its presence into new markets with France, the UK and Russia which hold their own local representative B1 label within the Sony Music structure.
+In 2019 B1 Recordings expanded its presence into new markets with France and the UK which hold their own local representative B1 label within the Sony Music structure.

-With Sony Wolfgang Boss was instrumental in the signing of electronic music super star artists like Kygo, Martin Garrix and Paul Kalkbrenner and he is part of the A&R team of these artists helping them creating global hits like Garrix´ ´Scared to be Lonely´ and Kygo´s ´Remind me to Forget´.
+With Sony Wolfgang Boss was instrumental in the signing of electronic music super star artists like Kygo, Martin Garrix and Paul Kalkbrenner and he is part of the A&R team of these artists helping them creating global hits like Garrix' 'Scared to be Lonely' and Kygo's 'Remind me to Forget'.

 In 2018, B1 Recordings released the track "In My Mind" by Lithuanian Producer Dynoro which went to #1 in 13 countries – ranking Shazam's global No.1 for eight weeks – was #1 in the German charts for almost three months and 2018's most successful song.
 The track amassed more than 1.5 billion streams.